-Our Nephrology department strives to provide the very best quality kidney care service to people in the region, bringing their specialist nephrology care closer to home.
+The nephrology team at Walsall Manor Hospital strive to provide the very best kidney care service to people in the region, bringing their specialist nephrology care closer to home.

-Renal transplantation is performed at the Queen Elizabeth Hospital and long-term follow up appointments also take place there, or at New Cross Hospital depending on patient choice.
+Renal Transplantation is performed at the Queen Elizabeth Hospital and long-term follow up appointments also take place there, or at New Cross Hospital depending on patient choice.

-Monday PM – Nephrology clinic and a nurse-led specialist clinic
+Monday afternoon – Nephrology clinic and Low Clearance MDT clinic